 As we live in a village we feel that we should get involved in village life.
 I am the secretary of the village local history group, a position I have held for a number of years.
 After 9 years in post I recently stepped down as local wildlife co-ordinator for the village newsletter.
 Any interesting wildlife sightings were reported to me and I would write them up for the newsletter usually with a photo or two, not necessarily mine.

-The village has a smallholding which raises pigs, usually rare breeds and I was involved with that for a number of years.
+The village had a smallholding which raised pigs, usually rare breeds and I was involved with that for a number of years.
+This came to an end when the landowners decided to apply for planning permission to build a large house in the field that the group used.
+Fortunately this was turned down and the owners lost their appeal.
+Now that this is over there may be scope for the smallholding to start up again but I have decided to “bow out”.
 Involvement in the activities of any community is a way to make friends and also to feel part of it.